4 tips for landing that marketing agency jobPosted by Ryan Jones on Dec 18, 2019. Reading time: 10 mins

 Have you seen us advertise your dream job, but you don't have the experience for it?
 Consider applying via our Work at Refuel page, so you're in our database for the next position that comes up.
 Or go out and get that experience.

-Andrea wrote a blog earlier this year on how to go out and get experience when employers tell you that you need it, and I urge anyone in that position to go out and follow her instructions.
-She did just that, and it was a major reason why we hired her.
+Andrea wrote a blog earlier this year on how to go out and get experience when employers tell you that you need it.
+I urge anyone in that position to go out and follow her instructions.
+She did just that, and it was a significant reason why we hired her.

 3. Follow the application process